Pantocyclus/InstantSCCS/README.md

 - [The Opossum](https://wiki.kingdomofloathing.com/The_Opossum)<br/>
 - [Softcore](https://wiki.kingdomofloathing.com/Ascension#Normal_Difficulty)<br/>

-### Required IotMs
+### Recommended IotMs

 IotMs are incredibly expensive, and they tend to increase in price the longer they have existed due to the artificial supply limit.
 Unfortunately, they are incredibly powerful too, and so we will need to rely on them to enable a 1-day SCCS.
 There is a hard requirement on the [Clan VIP Lounge key](https://wiki.kingdomofloathing.com/Clan_VIP_Lounge_key), as it is one of the few "IotMs" that are recurring (and thus are not gated by the same artificial supply limit as mentioned above), and it provides access to >= 30 Mr. A's-worth of IotMs. <br />
 One of the hardest tasks in CS is leveling, due to the limited resources we have access to to optimise for the stat tests (HP, Mus, Myst, Mox).
 The other required IotMs thus have to provide incredible statgain and/or turngen/turnsave potential.
-The current routing is built around the following 6 other IotMs.<br/>
+The original routing was built around the following 6 other IotMs.<br/>

 | IotM                                                                                    | Use         |
 | --------------------------------------------------------------------------------------- | ----------- |